 4. Ta Phrom

-Built from 1186 and originally known as Rajavihara (Monastery of the King), Ta Prohm was a Buddhist temple dedicated to the mother of Jayavarman VII.
+Built-in 1186 and originally known as Rajavihara (Monastery of the King), Ta Prohm was a Buddhist temple dedicated to the mother of Jayavarman VII.

 This is the place where Angelina Jolie’s film TOMB RAIDER was filmed.
 It is sometimes called the Tree-Eaten Temple.

 After the long day of visiting the temples, we went to buy ‘pasalubongs’.
-It was a long day but really worth it.
+It was a long day but worth it.